Hotel Room: Broadcast

-Hotel Room was broadcast on HBO on January 8, 1993, at 11 p.m., and again on January 9, at 12 a.m.
-The first broadcast was rated first in its time slot on HBO.
+Hotel Room was broadcast on HBO on January 8, 1993, at 11 p.m., and again on January 15, at 12 a.m.
+The original broadcast was rated first in its time slot on HBO.

 Home media

 The three episodes of the anthology were released on VHS by Worldvision Enterprises.
 In Japan, a LaserDisc with English audio and burned-in Japanese subtitles was released by Pony Canyon.
 Bootleg DVDs captured from these sources also exist.

 Reception

 The New York Times wrote: "David Lynch has long raised suspicions that his work would be most at home on late-night television, but Hotel Room indicates otherwise.
 This setbound omnibus drama, produced by Mr. Lynch and featuring three weak episodes set in the New York City hotel room of the title, plays like a listless visit to a Lynch-style Twilight Zone where stories go nowhere, anecdotes are pointlessly bizarre and lame quips are echoed emptily, as if banality were a form of wit."
 Newsday had a similar opinion: "Even if you're a diehard Twin Peaks freak who's incorrigibly wild at heart, you'll be itching to check out of this 90-minute trilogy (premiering tonight at 11) long before the door finally closes on the tedious doings in Room 603 of the Railroad Hotel in New York City."
 Variety was a little more positive about the third episode: "With the exception of a fine performance by Alicia Witt and a few intriguing moments, the episodes are flat and wooden, lacking the fascinating darkness of Lynch's other work."
-The Los Angeles Times wrote that although it wouldn't become a hit, Lynch fans would enjoy it: "As you might expect with the talent involved, this is the Grand Hotel not quite so much of the twilight zone as of hell itself, definitely not for the tastes of typical travelers but a marvelously absorbing stay for the Lynch true-faithful, at least."
+The Los Angeles Times wrote that although it would not become a hit, Lynch fans would enjoy it: "As you might expect with the talent involved, this is the Grand Hotel not quite so much of the twilight zone as of hell itself, definitely not for the tastes of typical travelers but a marvelously absorbing stay for the Lynch true-faithful, at least."
 In retrospect, the first episode's premise of Lou switching his identity with Moe, or possibly being his split personality, is a forerunner of the theme of identity switching that Lynch would continue to explore in Lost Highway, Mulholland Drive, Inland Empire and Twin Peaks: The Return.